ZeroDrift810/NELBOT/feature_setup.md

 1. first run `/streams broadcast configure` with the keyword for your league and the channel you want broadcasts in.
 Optional role for anyone to be mentioned
 2. then add your channels with Youtube with, `/streams youtube add`

+## Setting up dashboard

+Once the bot has been added to your discord do the following:

+1. Run `/dashboard` to open your snallabot dashboard
+2. Follow the directions to connect your league to snallabot.
+Let me know if you have any issues doing so
+3. Once you reach your dashboard, you are all set up.
+4. [Optional] Add more bot export links by clicking the `Add Export` button.
+Once you add the Url, make sure you check the right exports and hit the check mark to confirm!
+5. The dashboard is all setup to use!
+Auto exporting is on for all the exports that have that option checked, this continously keeps checking to make sure everything is up to date.